ml13c/Shell-engine/README.md

 - Our shell does not currently support simultaneous use of both input and output redirection in a single command.
 - Re-executing a historical command involving complex piping or redirection may behave unexpectedly.
 - The PATH environment variable is modified during the shell's runtime, but not restored upon exit.
+- Running the `cat` command without an argument in our shell immediately exits and continues to the next command instead of waiting for standard input interactively.
+This is due to how input is handled in our implementation.